rse/microkernel/README.md

-Microkernel is JavaScript library, for use in [node.js](http://nodejs.org/)/[io.js](http://iojs.org/) environments, to structure and manage server applications with the help of modules, a stateful life-cycle, hooks, events, resources and services.
+Microkernel is JavaScript library, for use in [node.js](http://nodejs.org/)/[io.js](http://iojs.org/) environments, to structure and manage server applications with the help of modules, a stateful life-cycle, hooks, events, services and resources.

 Installation
 ------------